An essential component of a good classroom management plan is reinforcing positive behaviors.

 50. Extra Credit Coupons

-Offer extra credit coupons towards homework, quizzes, writing assignments, etc. Designate a set point value to each extra credit coupon (e.g. an extra 5 or 10 points).
+Offer extra credit coupons towards homework, quizzes, writing assignments, etc. Designate a set point value for each extra credit coupon (e.g. an extra 5 or 10 points).

 51. Kind Note Home